west kootenay

 A forested trail, carpeted with moss and pillared with old growth trees.
 The subalpine lake is cradled in a steep valley with limited views but still a worthy destination.

-April 2025 – the Galena Trail is temporarily closed at the cable car Galena is a natural lead and silver ore—it was the stuff of miner’s wildest dreams back in the days of the “Silvery Slocan.”
-This is a historic rail trail that was used to bring ore down from the mines at Sandon….
+August 2025 – the Galena Trail is re-opened to the cable car, but the final 1.6km to Three Forks is closed due to surface instability.
+Galena is a natural lead and silver ore—it was the stuff of miner’s wildest dreams back in the days of the “Silvery Slocan.”
+This is a historic rail trail…

 Yes, you can hike all the way into the Nakusp Hot Springs!
 This is a mossy multi-use trail that follows Kuskanax Creek, tracing a historic pioneer route used to access the springs.
 Most hikers prefer to go one-way, arranging a pickup or hitching a ride after a good soak at the hot springs.
 This…